InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 # Verification Service for Signed Bid Requests

+Ad Fraud has always been a big problem in the ad industry.
+Ads.txt solves the issue to some extent with the authorized sellers of inventory listed on publisher’s domain.
+Inventory spoofing is a problem which still exists where a request can be modified by a node in the supply chain to pose it as premium inventory.
+This is the problem which ads.cert tries to solve.

+How ads.cert works?

+1) The publisher or the signing authority maintains the private key
+2) A small set of essential fields and values are used for the Digest
+3) The signing service creates the digital signature using the digest and the private key
+4) The request is sent to the Exchanges/DSP’s including the Digital Signature, DsMap and other fields
+5) The verifier service, which verifies the signature about fields used to create the digital signature.
+Usually for offline purposes.

 Read about Ads.Cert - Signed Bid Requests here: [IAB Ads.Cert](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert:%20Signed%20Bid%20Requests%201.0%20BETA.md)

+ADD DIAGRAM

 This service can be used for verification of the digital signature in ORTB requests by checking whether the values of the fields using which the signature was created were forged or not.